Sunday, July 1, 2012

 What to look for choosing an Extended Warranty

-- Do some research on the particular extended warranty company; you want to deal with reliable company that won't disappear in few years.
+There are number of things you should check about any particular extended warranty before signing a contract.
+First thing you need to know is who is the warranty administrator, the company that will authorize and pay your repair claims - is this a reputable company?- Do some research on the particular extended warranty company; you want to deal with reliable company that won't disappear in few years.
 Try to find out how long this company has been in business, ask friends, ask your mechanic, check BBB report and other sources.

 - Review the actual extended warranty contract before signing.
 Beware when they refuse to give you a copy of a contract for review before signing it - don't deal with this types of companies.